ibrahimbutt/direwolf-arch-rice/steps.md

 # Installation Guide

 ## Installing Arch Linux
-If you already have Arch installed, install i3 and URXVT: `sudo pacman -S i3 rxvt-unicode`.
+If you already have Arch installed, install i3 and Urxvt: `sudo pacman -S i3 rxvt-unicode`.

 If you do not have Arch installed, you can follow the [installation guide ](https://wiki.archlinux.org/index.php/installation_guide)or use [Arch-Anywhere](https://arch-anywhere.org/download/).
 Either way, use netctl for managing your wireless connection.
 If you use Arch-Anywhere, I will assume you selected i3 and rxvt-unicode during installation.